 An asset that is missing definitely includes in the compliance of an organization’s balance sheet and finance, affecting its overall impact.

 The inaccuracy in your balance sheet, statements, and financial reports will create a difficult situation in the development of capital expenditure projections and budget for future years.

 The disconnect between the multiple areas of an organization is one of the main reasons responsible for the appearance of ghost assets.
 Changes made in one department of the organization is not always reflected in the other department.

 If the changes are updated, changes are not made in real-time which will include the signed copy of data.

-The right asset tracking software can help the organization to prevent the disconnect between the internal departments and establish a centralized asset register that will be accessible to all the areas in a single view.
+The right asset tracking and management software can help the organization to prevent the disconnect between the internal departments and establish a centralized asset register that will be accessible to all the areas in a single view.

 2. Tagging and tracking assets:

 Techniques like barcode, RFID, NFC can efficiently increase the tracking accuracy with reduced required time for tracking and audits in a large organization.